andretavare5/blog/content/about/index.md

 *Feb.
 2022 — Present*
 **Bitsight — Cyber Security Risk Management**, Lisbon, Portugal (Remote)

-- Conducted in-depth research on various diverse malware families, such as PrivateLoader, AgentTesla and Tofsee, including reverse engineering, botnet trackers/emulators development to monitor its network infrastructure and campaigns, and writing of detection signatures.
+- Conducted in-depth research on various diverse malware families, such as PrivateLoader, AgentTesla and Tofsee, including reverse engineering, botnet trackers/emulators development to monitor its command and control (C2) infrastructure and distribution campaigns, and writing of detection signatures.
 - Big data mining and enrichment on various datasets, with Apache Spark on Amazon EMR, aiming to discover compromised systems and credentials.

 ### Threat Researcher
 *Jan.
 2020 — Jan.
 2022*
 **Bitsight — Cyber Security Risk Management**, Lisbon, Portugal (Remote)

-- Conducted research on various malware families, such as FluBot, IcedID and Trickbot, including reverse engineering, botnet trackers/emulators development to monitor its network infrastructure and campaigns, and writing of detection signatures.
+- Conducted research on various malware families, such as FluBot, IcedID and Trickbot, including reverse engineering, botnet trackers/emulators development to monitor its command and control (C2) infrastructure and distribution campaigns, and writing of detection signatures.
 - Automated domain hunting and classification using Python, including domain clustering.

 ### Junior Threat Researcher